Your browser is too old

 Introduction to Hemorrhagic Disorders

-Defects in Hemostasis Primary hemostasis defect).
+Defects in Hemostasis that Lead to an Increased susceptibility to bleeding (slso known as Hemorrhagic Diathesis).
+They are caused either by platelet disorders (Primary hemostasis defect).
 To form a firm platelet plug, it is necessary to have healthy blood vessels, VWF and sufficient and well-functional platelets.
 Diseases of these three players cause primary hemostatic disorders.
 In Vessel Abnormalities increased vascular fragility and Manifest by petechial hemorrhages of skin/mucous membranes.
 Bleeding Disorders-Vessel Wall Abnormalities causes are Infections, Drug reactions and Senile purpura & Cushing´s Syndrome.

 Disorders of Primary Hemostasis